Select Page

 In addition, users with legal access can help to report suspicious activities beforehand.
 Doing so can help to prevent problems such as data breaches before they happen and end them before they become worse for the organization.

-Businesses benefit from having acceptable technology use policies in addition to a standard acceptable use policy.
+Businesses benefit from having acceptable technology use policies in addition to a standard AUP.
 These policies can protect a company or institution from expected future problems.
 The term acceptable use policies for workplace technology refers to an AUP that covers and regulates the use of technology beyond a company’s computers and network.
 Acceptable technology use policies are most often used by educational institutions such as schools.

 What is Strictly Prohibited as per the Acceptable Use Policy?